GPT-2 – Language Models are Unsupervised Multitask Learners

 1542M 48 1600

-The smaller model is equivalent to the original GPT, and the second smaller model is equivalent to the larger BERT model.
-The larger model has more than an order of magnitude more parameters than GPT.
+The smallest model is equivalent to the original GPT, and the second smallest is equivalent to the largest BERT model.
+The largest model has more than an order of magnitude more parameters than GPT.

-In addition, the following architectural modifications were made
+In addition, the following modifications were made to the architecture

 • A normalization layer is added before the attention block.
-This can help stabilize the training of the model and improve its ability to learn deeper representations.
-By normalizing the inputs to each block, variability in the outputs is reduced and model training is facilitated.
+This can help stabilize the model's training and improve its ability to learn deeper representations.
+By normalizing the inputs of each block, variability in the outputs is reduced and model training is facilitated.

-• An additional normalization has been added after the final self-attenuation block.
-This can help reduce variability in model outputs and improve model stability.
+• An additional normalization has been added after the final self-attention block.
+This can help reduce variability in the model's outputs and improve its stability.

-• The vocabulary size has been expanded to 50,257.
-This means that the model can learn to represent a larger set of words and tokens.
+• The vocabulary size has expanded to 50,257.
+This means that the model can learn to represent a wider set of words and tokens.

 • The context size has been increased from 512 to 1024 tokens.
-This allows the model to take into account a larger context when generating text.
+This allows the model to take into account a broader context when generating text.

-The most interesting ideas in the paper are:
+The most interesting ideas from the paper are:

-With this model we can now use the transformer pipeline.
+With this model, we can already use the transformers pipeline

 from transformers import pipeline